 Questions & Answers About Atrial Fibrillation

-How to Take Blood Thinners Safely to Prevent Stroke with Atrial Fibrillation
+At a Glance: Blood Thinners Prevent Stroke in Atrial Fibrillation

 Atrial fibrillation is an irregular heart beat that can put you at risk for a blood clot to the brain, called a stroke.
 Blood thinners protect you from stroke when you are in atrial fibrillation, also called a fib.

 Blood thinners are anti-clotting medication.
 When you start taking blood thinners, they are usually given first by needle or injection into your vein or belly with a blood thinner in pill form given on the same days as the injection for about 5 days.
 When you take warfarin or Coumadin®, you will need a blood test called an INR, to see how well your blood thinner is working and to make sure your dose is just right.
 Normal INR is usually between 2.0 and 3.0.
 Newer blood thinner pills do not need blood tests, nor do injected blood thinners when given alone.

 - Stop clots from getting bigger Bleeding or unusual bruising